-Each law enforcement agency, including local police, county sheriff, and New Jersey State Patrol, has their own policy and directives dictating when their personnel will be dispatched to an accident scene.
+Each law enforcement agency, including local police, county sheriff, and New Jersey State Patrol, has their own policy for responding to a reported car accident.

-If no one was injured and there was only vehicle damage, drivers must still exchange their names and addresses, and show their drivers’ licenses and vehicle registrations.
+If no one was injured and there was only vehicle damage, drivers must still exchange their name and address, and show their driver’s license and vehicle registration.

-Once stopped, you’re required to try to locate the owner or driver of the car and tell them about the collision.
+Once stopped, try to locate the owner or driver of the car and tell them about the collision.
 Once you’ve found them, give your name and address.

-No. Under New Jersey’s “Good Samaritan” law, if you render emergency care to a victim at an accident scene or transport victims to a hospital, you will not be liable for any civil damages as a result of your actions.
+No. Under New Jersey’s “Good Samaritan” law, if you provide emergency care to an accident victim or transport victims to a hospital in good faith, you won’t be held liable.

 It’s important to think clearly and act quickly after an accident.
 Evidence you gather at the scene can be vital to your property damage and personal injury claim.